-District and school leadership at all levels in the Chelmsford Public Schools will play a critical role in the ongoing development and implementation of the plan in the context of other whole school and community efforts to promote positive school climate.
+District and school leadership at all levels in the Chelmsford Public Schools will play a critical role in the ongoing development and implementation of the Plan in the context of other whole school and community efforts to promote a positive and safe school climate.
 Leaders have a primary role in teaching students to be civil to one another and promoting understanding of and respect for diversity and difference.
-Leadership also has the responsibility for setting priorities and for staying up-to-date with current research on ways to prevent and effectively respond to bullying.
-It is also the responsibility of leaders to communicate to the greater school and local community regarding the plan.
+Leadership also has the responsibility for setting priorities and for staying up to date with current research on ways to prevent and effectively respond to bullying.
+It is also the responsibility of leaders to communicate to the greater school and local community regarding the Plan.